Military of ancient Egypt

+History

 The Old Kingdom (2686–2181 BC)

 The Old Kingdom was one of the greatest times in Egypt's history.
 Because of this affluence, it allowed the government to stabilize and in turn organize a functioning military.
-During this period, most military conflict was limited to the consolidation of power within Egypt.
+During this period, most military conflict was limited to the consolidation of power within Egypt and defending Egypt's territories.

-During the Old Kingdom, there was no professional army in Egypt; the governor of each nome (administrative division) had to raise his own volunteer army.
+At first, during the Old Kingdom, there was no professional army in Egypt; the governor of each nome (administrative division) had to raise his own volunteer army.
 Then, all the armies would come together under the Pharaoh to battle.
-Because military service was not considered prestigious, the army was mostly made up of lower-class men, who could not afford to train in other jobs.
+Djoser was the first to make a professional army by getting volunteers every year to join, most of them were lower-class men, who could not afford to train in other jobs.

 Old Kingdom soldiers were equipped with many types of weapons, including shields, spears, cudgels, maces, daggers, and bows and arrows.
 The most common Egyptian weapon was the bow and arrow.
 During the Old Kingdom, a single-arched bow was often used.
 This type of bow was difficult to draw, and there was less draw length.
 After the composite bow was introduced by the Hyksos, Egyptian soldiers used this weapon, as well.